Coderx-Gamer/ui-utils/TERMS.md

 ## 5. Changes to Terms
 These Terms of Use may be updated from time to time.
 Continued use of the mod constitutes acceptance of any changes.

+## 6. License
+You may not violate the license, by reposting on blacklisted sites, or using in unauthorized situations.

 ## 6. Contact Information
 For any inquiries regarding these Terms of Use, please contact mrbreaknfix@gmail.com.